Skip to Content

 It's often wise to title your home to a Single-Member Limited Liability Company (LLC) because the home titled to the LLC avoids a judgment creditor's attachment from clouding the home's title.

 The limited liability company and family limited partnership can both protect assets.
-But we wouldn't ordinarily title the home to a family limited partnership or multi-member limited liability company (though some asset protection planners do title the family residence to a limited partnership).
+But we wouldn't ordinarily title the home to a family limited partnership or multi-member limited liability company (though some Asset Protection planners do title the family residence to a limited partnership).
 The downside is that you lose your home ownership tax benefits that you keep if you title your home to a single-member limited liability company which is a disregarded entity for tax purposes.
 The limited partnership is not.

 A single individual has $250,000 capital gains tax exclusion on realized profits when they sell their home.
 If you title your home to a family limited partnership or multi-member LLC for more than 3 out of 5 years, you'll lose your homeowner tax benefits.
 You could transfer your home to a family limited partnership for less than 3 years and then retransfer your home back into your own name for at least 2 years, but this can be impractical and expensive.